m4drat/memplusplus/README.md

 ### 1. Find connected components

 Divide the graph of all objects into connected components.
 Each component is a set of objects that are reachable from each other.
 By dividing the graph into components we can solve the layout problem for each component separately, and what is more important, we can do it in parallel.
-Also, this step can be called optimal layout in some sense, because it is guaranteed that all objects in the component will be located in the same arena (contiguous memory block).
+Also this step can be called optimal layout in some sense, because it is guaranteed that all objects in the component will be located in the same arena (contiguous memory block).

 ### 2. Layout each component heuristically

-The next step is to la out objects from components in a way that allows you to access them in a cache-friendly way.
+The next step is to layout objects from components in a way that allows you to access them in a cache-friendly way.
 This is achieved by using a heuristic layout algorithm.
-Currently, it's a proof of concept that works only for objects that have a single pointer field (to be precise, it should work for any data structure, that can be represented as a singly liked list).
+Currently it's a proof of concept that works only for objects that have a single pointer field (to be precise, it should work for any data structure, that can be represented as a singly liked list).
 The algorithm is based on the following assumptions:

 - If we have a singly linked list, then most likely the next element should be located right after the current one.
 If it is not (take a look at the image below), then it's a good idea to move it there.
 By doing so we can reduce cache misses and improve performance.